Jon Bon Jovi, Conan O’Brien & More Fangirl Over Tom Brady In Hilarious Super Bowl Ad

 Jon Bon Jovi, 54, goes even further by attempting to persuade Tom to run away with him.
 He sweetly says, “What do you say you come out on the road?
 You could do anything you want.
 You can be Richie Sambora if you want.
 I don’t care.
 I will tune a tambourine special for you.”

-Michael Chiklis, 53, also added his two cents, while gushing over Tom’s super star abilities.
-He swoons, “You’re so good at everything.
-You realize you could actually fight in the UFC.
-You’ve got everything it takes.”
+Michael Chiklis, 53, added his two cents, while gushing over Tom’s super star abilities.
+He swoons, “Do you think any of these clowns named their dog after you?
+No. But I did.”
 The quarterback must be feeling the love right now, since his wife Gisele Bundchen and their daughter Vivian also cheered him on from the sidelines at Super Bowl LI.

 HollywoodLifers, are YOU loving this hilarious Super Bowl commercial?
 Let us know!